misbahally/backup-orchestrator/README.md

 - `sources`: backup source definitions (S3/MySQL/PostgreSQL/File/EBS/RDS)
 - `bindings`: source to destination configuration and schedule
 - `backup_runs`: run history and status

-## Legacy Code

-Previous code is preserved in `legacy/` and is not used by the new stack.